Imran’s appeal against rejection of papers adjourned till 26th

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Legal counsel for JDP, Sheikh Ahsanuddin, advocate, contended before the court that RO had rejected their objection while saying that only voter of a particular constituency can raise an objection.
-Under the Election Act 2017, the opposing candidate can also file objections, advocate Sheikh said.
-He further said that Imran Khan is not Sadiq & Ameen under Section 62 (1)(F) of the Constitution.
+Legal counsel for JDP, Sheikh Ahsanuddin advocate contended before the court that RO had rejected their objection while saying that only voter of a particular constituency can raise an objection.
+Under Election Act 2017 opposing candidate can also file objections, advocate Sheikh said.
+He further said that Imran Khan is not Sadiq & Ameen under section 62 (1)(F) of the Constitution.

+Legal counsel for Imran Khan, Babar Awan advocate said that media trial of Imran Khan is being conducted on the basis of trash papers.
+ET then put of in this matter till June 26.

+Advocate Babar Awan talking to the media said that the Imran will be the first prime minister from Federal Capital.
+Awan criticized JDP and also recent transfers and postings.

 RO had rejected Shahid Khaqan’s nomination papers saying “while scrutinizing the affidavit of candidate Shahid, I found a clause-N of the affidavit made applicable for a class of candidates who served as elected members from any national and / or provincial assemblies and require information of their constituencies in as much as the detailed facts/instances of their important contributions for the benefit of their said constituencies, like him from NA-36 and NA 50 in year 1988, 1990, 1993, 1997, 2008, 2013.
 These important contributions for the voters benefit of said constituencies may have included their rights under part-II of the Constitution of 1973 and /are fund based.
 The requirement of this clause in the affidavit of candidate Shahid despite being wholly applicable is not answered/ completed as the same is filled in with the personal qualities of candidate Shahid such as; (1) his integrity (2) lessening of his assets; (3) he, a tax payer; (4) does not change loyalties” etc.